 Also known as the black ape, this monkey is only found in small areas in Sulawesi, formerly known as Celebes.
 Its skin and fur are completely black, though some animals may have some white hair around their shoulders.
 The only things that are not black about the black ape are its eyes, which are a remarkable reddish brown.
 Because its tail is vestigial, people mistake it for an ape, but it is a monkey.

 The Celebes crested macaque has the long muzzle and prominent brows of a baboon and a funny tuft of hair on top of its head.
-It lives in the rain forest but stays mostly on the ground where it searches for fruit and small arthropods.
+It lives in the rainforest but stays mostly on the ground where it searches for fruit and small arthropods.
 The Celebes crested macaque is classified as critically endangered.
 In 2011 controversy arose when some of these macaques took selfies.
 This caused copyright problems as copyrights can’t be given to non-humans.

 #4: Greater Ani

-This blackbird can be told from a crow or a raven by its large, ridged bill and a tail that’s longer in proportion to its body than a crow’s or a raven‘s.
+This blackbird can be told from other black animals like a crow or a raven by its large, ridged bill and a tail that’s longer in proportion to its body than a crow’s or a raven‘s.
 Its black feathers have an attractive blue gloss.
 It’s found near water in much of South America.
 The ani is a type of cuckoo, but unlike other cuckoos, the female doesn’t lay an egg in the nest of another species of bird then leaves.
 Indeed, the nest of the greater ani is built by several mating pairs, and the females lay their eggs in the same nest and take turns incubating them.
 A female may lay her eggs in another nest if she loses her clutch of eggs but only in the nest of another greater ani.

 #3: Black Saddlebags Skimmer

-This is a type of dragonfly that gets its name because black markings on its otherwise transparent wings make it look like it’s carrying saddlebags.
+Among the smallest black animals, this is a type of dragonfly that gets its name because black markings on its otherwise transparent wings make it look like it’s carrying saddlebags.
 As a skimmer, it belongs to the largest family of dragonflies.
 Found in North America, it is about 2 inches long and has a long, thin, black body, though some females may be speckled on their underparts.
 Like other dragonflies, it is a voracious predator and eats anything small enough to handle.
 Because of this, black saddlebags skimmers are welcome in gardens and around human habitations, for they enthusiastically dine on mosquitoes and other pests.

 #2: Cactus Longhorn